|Format for Publication|

 - Please use ":" to separate volume and first page number.

-- It is not necessary to highlight or italicize the title, journal name, or any part of references.
+- Do not bold or italicize the title, journal name, or any part of references.
 Omit any "." in the journal abbreviations.

 - 1. Eknoyan G, Beck GJ, Cheung AK, et al. Effect of dialysis dose and membrane flux in maintenance hemodialysis.
 N Engl J Med.
 2002; 347: 2010-9.